vadymmusiienko/escape-vimension/REPORT.md

 1. **Evaluation Techniques**

-    - **Cooperative Evaluation**: Since VimLand involves learning through typing commands, cooperative evaluation enables real-time observation of how players interpret the tutorial and apply the commands.
+    - **Cooperative Evaluation**: Since VimEnsion involves learning through typing commands, cooperative evaluation enables real-time observation of how players interpret the tutorial and apply the commands.
 Compared to the traditional “Think Aloud” method, this technique allows players to ask the team clarifying questions during the game play, helping the team identify areas that could cause any confusion, lack of clarity, or ineffective delivery.
     - **Post-Task Walkthrough**: This method allows the team to identify overall game experience and collect direct feedback on the level design, pacing, and command learning.
     - **Interview**: Interviews provide deeper qualitative insights into the overall player experience, including what aspects of the game they found engaging, confusing, or memorable.
 This helps uncover emotional and motivational responses that are not captured through observational methods.
     - **Survey/ Questionnaire**: Surveys efficiently gather quantitative data from multiple participants, measuring satisfaction, difficulty, and usability.
 They allow the team to analyse trends and overall player feedback using structured responses.